TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 She flew through the air, smashing straight into a tree and breaking it in half.
 Half her body caved in, her organs all but disintegrating.

 "...
 Gah!", Blood spewed through Josee's mouth.
-Her widened eyes from the shock.
+Her eyes widened from the shock.

-As she fell to the grown, the ogre beast walked forward.
-Its muscles bulging from deep menace.
+As she fell to the ground, the ogre beast walked forward.
+Its muscles bulging from deep fury.

 "GRAGHH!!", the beast howled.
 It raised its club, and as Josee stared at it... she lightly chuckled.